Your Complete Path to PMP Certification in 2026

 The 2026 PMP exam represents the most significant content shift in years, particularly with the Business Environment domain tripling from 8% to 26% of exam questions.
 Understanding what the exam actually tests—and how it tests it—determines your preparation strategy.

-The exam consists of 180 questions across three domains: People (33%), Process (41%), and Business Environment (26%).
+The exam consists of 180 questions total (170 scored questions plus 10 unscored pretest questions) across three domains: People (33%), Process (41%), and Business Environment (26%).
 You have 240 minutes to complete the exam, which includes a mix of multiple-choice, multiple-response, matching, hotspot, and limited fill-in-the-blank questions.
-Approximately half the questions reflect predictive (traditional/waterfall) approaches, while the other half cover agile, hybrid, or situational best practices.
+Approximately 60% of questions reflect agile or hybrid approaches, while 40% cover predictive (traditional/waterfall) methods.
 You cannot choose to focus only on agile or only on predictive—the exam assumes modern project managers must understand both.

 Get daily PMP practice questions